 A good roof will feature some type of underlayment that protects the roof itself and acts as a waterproof barrier with some type of shingles or tiles applied over the top.
 When cracks and holes form in that underlayment, water can easily drip between the shingles, fall through those holes and press against the roof.
 As the water continues building up, the moisture slowly starts penetrating the roof.
 The drywall and other building materials can only last so long before those materials start breaking down because of the high level of water or moisture.

-Have a question regarding gutters, roofing?
+Have a question regarding roofing, windows and skylights?
 Please ask the roofers from All Professional Remodeling of Morris County NJ today.

 Instead of seeing cracks, some homeowners may notice that they see changes in the shape and size of the ceilings in their homes.
 This occurs because the ceiling attempts to compensate for the moisture.
 When more water builds up, it causes the ceiling to bow or sag.
 They may also notice small drips of water falling from the center of those bowed areas.
 Once the ceiling can no longer accommodate the water, it will split along the bowed portion and cause a full crack.